 I omit other elements of the book so as not to pass from the general look to the spoiler.
 If you are interested in the world view of this guy who is slowly "poking his nose" into all the things that could be part of our future, read the rest for yourself.

-What I can say to sum up Bill Gates' recipe for disaster is that according to him the future is not "compensatory".
+What I can say to summarize Bill Gates' recipe for disaster is that in his opinion the future is not "compensatory".
 Or at least not just compensatory.
 Spending all our resources of time and money just to plug a "hole" made by human activity over the past two centuries will not save us, he says.
-It serves in part to heal some undeniable wounds (above all, emissions and microplastics, an incredible plague).
+It is necessary in part to heal some undeniable wounds (above all, emissions and microplastics, an incredible plague).
 In large part, however, it is necessary to direct all human activity towards totally new habits and behaviors.

 Grow, like a sunflower, putting ourselves in the direction of the sun and nature.
 Building with clean steel, with clean concrete.
 Do not attack the planet with intensive farming, and do not upset the biology of animals to make them produce better, and more.
 Or to get better and more nutritious meat.